krry/atmanaut.me/content/posts/wind-chiming.md

 breathing to the bing bong breeze
 poofing on the copper paddle
 dangling from what hangs within
-banging against liberty bell pipes.<!-- more -->
+banging against liberty bell pipes.<!--more-->

 Inhale easy up to four, then
 blow out slower down to eight